 MIPAR's unique technology is the Recipe.
 Like an engine of a car, you use the one that's right for the job.
-Make them yourself, download from our free store, or get one custom-designed for you.
+Make them yourself, start with one from the 80+ built-in templates, or get one custom-designed for you.